Quagga: Relationship with humans

 Quaggas have been identified in cave art attributed to the indigenous San people of Southern Africa.
 As it was easy to find and kill, the quagga was hunted by early Dutch settlers and later by Afrikaners to provide meat or for their skins.
 The skins were traded or exploited.
 The quagga was probably vulnerable to extinction due to its restricted range.
 Local farmers used them as guards for their livestock, as they were likely to attack intruders.
 Quaggas were said to be lively and highly strung, especially the stallions.
-Quaggas were brought to European zoos, and an attempt at captive breeding at London Zoo, but was halted when a lone stallion killed itself by bashing itself against a wall after losing its temper.
+Quaggas were brought to European zoos, and an attempt at captive breeding was made at London Zoo, but this was halted when a lone stallion killed itself by bashing itself against a wall after losing its temper.
 On the other hand, captive quaggas in European zoos were said to be tamer and more docile than Burchell's zebra.
 One specimen was reported to have lived in captivity for 21 years and 4 months, dying in 1872.

 The quagga was long regarded a suitable candidate for domestication, as it counted as the most docile of the zebras.
 The Dutch colonists in South Africa had considered this possibility, because their imported work horses did not perform very well in the extreme climate and regularly fell prey to the feared African horse sickness.
 In 1843, the English naturalist Charles Hamilton Smith wrote that the quagga was 'unquestionably best calculated for domestication, both as regards strength and docility'.
 Some mentions have been given of tame or domesticated quaggas in South Africa.
 In Europe, two stallions were used to drive a phaeton by the sheriff of London in the early 19th century.

 In an attempt at domesticating the quagga, the British lord George Douglas, 16th Earl of Morton obtained a single male which he bred with a female horse of partial Arabian ancestry.
 This produced a female hybrid with stripes on its back and legs.
 Lord Morton's mare was sold and was subsequently bred with a black stallion, resulting in offspring that again had zebra stripes.
 An account of this was published in 1820 by the Royal Society.
 It is unknown what happened to the hybrid mare itself.
 This led to new ideas on telegony, referred to as pangenesis by the British naturalist Charles Darwin.
 At the close of the 19th century, the Scottish zoologist James Cossar Ewart argued against these ideas and proved, with several cross-breeding experiments, that zebra stripes could appear as an atavistic trait at any time.

 There are 23 known stuffed and mounted quagga specimens throughout the world, including a juvenile, two foals, and a foetus.
 In addition, a mounted head and neck, a foot, seven complete skeletons, and samples of various tissues remain.
 A 24th mounted specimen was destroyed in Königsberg, Germany, during World War II, and various skeletons and bones have also been lost.